charlieschwabacher/ruby-motion-native-vs-uiwebview/README.md

 ==========================================

-This includes html and native versions of two simple apps in ruby motion - written for me to compare the code required and performance cost of doing some simple things natively in ruby motion vs in javascript included in a UIWebView.
+This includes html and native versions of two simple apps in ruby motion - written for me to compare the code required and performance cost to do some simple things natively in ruby motion vs in javascript inside a UIWebView.

 The first app swipes cards on and off a stack with a 3d transform.
 Compare `/cards_html/resources/cards.coffee` to `/cards_native/app/card_swiping_controller.rb`.